AdobeDocs/experience-manager-screens.en/help/user-guide/device-registration.md

 >[!NOTE]
 >
->After you download the latest Windows Player (*.exe*), from [AEM 6.4 Player Downloads](https://download.macromedia.com/screens/) page, follow the steps on the player to complete the ad-hoc installation:
+>After you download the latest Windows Player (*.exe*), from the [AEM 6.4 Player Downloads](https://download.macromedia.com/screens/) page, follow the steps on the player to complete the ad-hoc installation:
 >
 >1.
 Long-press on the top-left corner to open the admin panel.
 >1.
 Navigate to **Configuration** from the left action menu and enter the location address of the AEM instance in **Server** and click **Save**.